kasperfg16/p6-swarm/README.md

     Launch gazebo and rviz:

     ``` bash
+    cd
     ros2 launch process_robot_navigation navigation_gazebo.launch.py
     ```

+2. Open a new terminal

+    Now you have to drive the robot around and a map will be drawn.
 Launch gazebo.launch.py to control the robot in gazebo:

     ``` bash
     ros2 run teleop_twist_keyboard teleop_twist_keyboard
     ```

-    When closing close gazebo as it is still running in the background
+3. Open a new terminal

+    When you have mapped the obstables in the map you save it

     ``` bash
+    ros2 run nav2_map_server map_saver_cli -t /global_costmap/costmap -f swarm_map1
+    ```

+    Two files will be created and saved in the launch directory, which would be /home if you followed the steps.
+Move the files in PATH/src/swarm_process_robot/process_robot_navigation/maps

+4. Open a new terminal

+    When closing close gazebo as it might still be running in the background

+    ``` bash
     killall gzserver
     ```

-    ros2 run tf2_tools view_frames

 ## Rules